Tonyva002/booking/README.md

 - Step 2.
 Unzip the file if you have downloaded it

 - Step 3.
-Install mysql workbench: [here](https://dev.mysql.com/downloads/workbench/)
+Install MySQL Workbench: [Download here](https://dev.mysql.com/downloads/workbench/)

 - Step 4.
 Open in Visual Studio Code (VSC)